gbrembati/terraform-azure/azure/base-environment/README.md

 vmspoke-pwd             = "xxxxx"
 spokes-default-gateway  = "172.16.1.4"
 ```
 If you want (or need) to further customize other project details, you can change defaults in the different __*name-variables.tf*__ files.
+Here you will also able to find the descriptions that explains what each variable is used for.

 ## The infrastruction created with the following design:
 ![Architectural Design](/images/schema-base-env.jpg)